bsnes-emu/bsnes/docs/install/linux.md

   - OpenAL
   - udev

+On a Debian-derived Linux distribution
+(including Ubuntu and Mint),
-On a Debian-derived Linux distribution, you can install everything you need with a command like:
+you can install everything you need with a command like:

     sudo apt-get install build-essential libgtk2.0-dev libpulse-dev \